jillesvangurp/kt-search/docs/src/test/kotlin/documentation/projectreadme/readme-outro.md

 | `search-client` | Multiplatform REST client for Elasticsearch 7 & 8 and Opensearch 1.                                                                       |
 | `docs`          | Contains the code that generates the [manual](https://jillesvangurp.github.io/kt-search/manual/) and readmes.                             |

 The search client module is the main module of this library.
 I extracted the json-dsl module and `search-dsls` module with the intention of eventually moving these to separate libraries.
 Json-dsl is actually useful for pretty much any kind of json dialect and I have a few APIs in mind where I might like to use it.
 The choice to not impose kotlinx.serialization on json dsl also means that both that and the search dsl are really portable and only depend on the Kotlin standard library.

-## History of the project

-Before kt-search, I actually built various Java http clients for older versions of Elasticsearch.
-So, this project builds on 10 years of using and working with Elasticsearch.
-At Inbot, we used our in house client for several years with Elasticsearch 1.x.
-I actually built an open source client for version 2.0, but we never upgraded to that version as version 5 was released soon after and broke compatibility.
-Later, I wrote another client on a customer project for version 5.x.
-This was before the Elastic's RestHighLevel client was finalized.
-Finally, Kt-search is  a full rewrite of my [es-kotlin-client](https://github.com/jillesvangurp/es-kotlin-client) project, which I have maintained and used in various projects for the last three years.
-It has a modestly large group of users.

-The rewrite in `kt-search` 2.0 was necessitated by the deprecation of Elastic's RestHighLevelClient and the Opensearch fork of Elasticsearch created by Amazon.
-One of the things they forked is this deprecated `RestHighLevelClient` client.
-Except of course they changed all the package names, which makes supporting both very tedious.

-However, Elasticsearch and Opensearch still share the same REST API with only very minor variations mostly related to advanced features.
-For most common uses they are identical products.

-Kt-search, removes the dependency on the Java client entirely.
-This in turn makes it possible to use all the wonderful new libraries in the Kotlin ecosystem.
-Therefore, it also is a **Kotlin multi-platform library**.
-This is a feature we get for free simply by using what is there.
-Kotlin-multi platform makes it possible to use Elasticsearch or Opensearch on any platform where you can compile this library.

-Currently, that includes the **jvm** and **kotlin-js** compilers.
-However, it should be straightforward to compile this for e.g. IOS or linux as well using the **kotlin-native** compiler and the new **wasm** compiler.
-I just lack a project to test all this properly.

-You can use kt-search in Spring servers, Ktor servers, AWS lambda functions, node-js servers, web applications running in a browser, or native applications running on IOS and Android.
-I expect, people will mostly stick to using servers on the JVM, at least short term.
-But I have some uses in mind for building small dashboard UIs as web applications as well.
-Let me know what you do with this!

 ## Contributing